 It’s a subjective matter.
 PUBG Mobile is the established name and the game, it has a huge user base and even esports tournaments.
 You’ll hardly have to wait a long time to find the game.
 When it comes to PUBG: New State, it shines with much-improved graphics, physics, destruction and attention to details.
 It’s a bit more demanding in terms of hardware, and it’s relatively new, so expect more bugs compared to PUBG Mobile.
 In the end, it all boils down to personal preference.

 Update: Google has pulled the popular less-violence version of PUBG Mobile called Battlegrounds Mobile India (BGMI) after the Indian government’s order.
 The BGMI is also gone from the App Store.
 It is rumored that the decision to shut down the game with over 16 million monthly active users boils down to tensions between China and India over the Himalayan border in recent years.
 However, the specifics are still unclear.
-If you’re heavily invested in Battlegrounds Mobile India, you can avoid the geo-restriction by connecting to a VPN server abroad.
+If you’re heavily invested in Battlegrounds Mobile India, you can avoid the censorship by connecting to a VPN server abroad.